Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 Now he can add liquidity.
 The price ratio changes when anyone trades with the pool, so he should leave some flexibility in the proposal.
-The pool calculates the amount of `secondary` currency required based on the amount of `central` currency provided.
+The pool calculates the amount of the `Secondary` currency required based on the amount of the `Central` currency provided.
 Bob bumps up the amount of BLD he'll contribute by a little.
 If he was concerned about how much liquidity this would produce, he would calculate it and specify a rough figure, but there's no need in this case.